 When you reach the end, reverse your shade and draw along the top edge.
 At the end, add an inch or two for overlap.
 Cut along the outlines to create your lampshade template.

 Lay out your craft paper template on top of the map pages.
-Make any adjustments to the pages.
+Make any adjustments to the page layout.

-Tape your map pages together with clear packing tape on the inside only.
+Tape your map pages together using clear packing tape on the inside only.

 Trace the template on top of the map pages.

 Continue by gluing another section until you reach the end.
-To finish the seams on the outside, brush some rubber cement under the seams where your maps meet.
+To finish the seams on the outside, brush some rubber cement under the seams where your maps overlap.
 Press and hold them down until the glue dries.
-You can try gluing both sides and letting them dry, but in my experience it wasn’t worth the risk of bending the seams and the pages want to lay together anyway.

 Time to give your maps a vintage aged look!
-Pour some mod podge into an empty cup.
-Add some of the cocoa colored paint and the aged gold.
-Mix it up.
-Test some on a scrap piece of paper.
+Pour 2 parts mod podge into an empty cup.
+Add about 1 part cocoa paint.
+Mix them together.
+Test some of the glaze on a scrap piece of paper.
 If you like the glaze color, start brushing it onto the lamp shade.
 Be careful not to use too much of the glaze or the paper will start to wrinkle.
-(If it does, no worries, some will come out when it dries.
-The remaining wrinkles make it look old.)
+(If it does, no worries, some of the wrinkles will come out when it dries.
+Any remaining wrinkles make it look old.)

 Let the glaze dry.

-Cut two strips of grosgrain ribbon the circumference of your lamp shade plus a few inches for overlap.
+Cut two strips of grosgrain ribbon the circumference of your lamp shade plus an inch for overlap.

 Hot glue the ribbon onto the top and bottom edges of your lamp shade.
 (Please, please, protect your fingers, read my hot glue gun safety post before working with hot glue!)